War Requiem (film): Filming

-Video
+Release

 The film was released on VHS and Laserdisc in 1990, but because of its limited release, copies are quite rare.
 A US (Region 1/NTSC) DVD is available from Kino International.
 The film has been released on UK Region 2 DVD featuring a Making of War Requiem documentary and interviews with Swinton, Parker and Don Boyd (who also provides an audio commentary).
 A DVD has also been released in Japan.
 The film, classified "PG" on its UK release, was classified "12" on its 2008 home media release, with the comment "Contains infrequent strong documentary images of war horror".

+The film is included in the Derek Jarman Collection Blu-ray box set, released by the BFI in 2019.